torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 given size.

 The second argument (type) and the third argument (device pointer) are dependent on the bus.
-For normal devices, pass the device pointer (typically identical as ``card->dev``) to the third argument with ``SNDRV_DMA_TYPE_DEV`` type.
+For yesrmal devices, pass the device pointer (typically identical as ``card->dev``) to the third argument with ``SNDRV_DMA_TYPE_DEV`` type.
 For the continuous buffer unrelated to the bus can be pre-allocated with ``SNDRV_DMA_TYPE_CONTINUOUS`` type.